Uber wins right to keep operating in London

 The Westminster Magistrates' Court ruled in the tech company's favor on Tuesday, granting it a 15 month license to operate in the British capital.

 Uber had been forced to appeal after Transport for London declined to renew its license in September.
-The transport authority had cited several concerns including how Uber reported serious crimes.
+The transport authority had said Uber was not "fit and proper," citing several concerns including how it responded to serious crimes.

 The decision announced Tuesday is a major victory for Dara Khosrowshahi, who has sought in his 10 months as CEO to present Uber as a humbled and reformed company.

+"We are pleased with today's decision," Uber said in a statement.
+"We will continue to work with Transport for London to address their concerns and earn their trust."

-Khosrowshahi, who replaced Travis Kalanick as CEO, has apologized for past mistakes in London and asked authorities to work with the company to "make things right."
+Khosrowshahi, who replaced Travis Kalanick as CEO after a series of scandals rocked the startup, apologized for past mistakes in London and asked authorities to work with the company to "make things right."

-Thomas de la Mare, a lawyer for Uber, said in court that the decision to suspend the company's license had been "right."
+Thomas de la Mare, a lawyer for Uber, acknowledged in court this week that the original decision to suspend the company's license had been "right."

 "It's that acceptance that has led to wholesale change in the way that we conduct our business," he said.